 annual cost of low literacy to the US economy

-Dyslexia isn't about intelligence.
-It's about how the brain processes written language.
+Dyslexia is not about intelligence.
+It is about how the brain processes written language and how efficiently it connects speech to print.

 Hearing and manipulating sounds in words